Life Insurance Bonus Calculation

 View Plans

-All bonuses are not equal; each is designed to perform a specific function, has a distinct payment mechanism, and relies on how long you've been holding your policy.
+All bonuses are not equal; each is designed to perform a specific function and relies on how long you've been holding your policy.
 Knowing these differences can assist you in figuring out which policy is most suitable for your long-term objectives.

 • Simple Reversionary Bonus: Annually declared and lapped up into the sum assured.
 Payable only upon maturity or death, whichever is earlier.

-• Compound Reversionary Bonus: Compounded every year, this bonus raises the bonus amount and base sum assured year by year.
+• Compound Reversionary Bonus: Compounded every year, raises the bonus amount and base sum assured year by year.

 • Interim Bonus: Paid upon maturity or settlement of a policy between bonus declaration dates.
 It bridges the gap between the last declared bonus and the settlement.

-• Terminal Bonus: It is a one-time bonus that is made at maturity of the policy or on death.
+• Terminal Bonus: It is a one-time bonus paid at the maturity of the policy or upon death.
 It is a reward for long-term policyholders and is not payable each time.

 Factors Affecting Bonus Calculation